eliteweblabs/capco/markdowns/supabase-email-customization.md

     <p>Hello,</p>

     <p>
-      You requested a password reset for your CAPCo Fire Protection account.
+      You requested a password reset for your CAPCO Design Group account.
 Click the button below to reset your password:
     </p>

     <div style="text-align: center; margin: 30px 0;">